PostHog/posthog.com/contents/tutorials/hogql-autocapture.md

 ---
-title: How to analyze autocapture elements with HogQL
+title: How to analyze autocapture events with HogQL
 date: 2023-06-07
 author: ["ian-vanagas"]
 showTitle: true